morris/nito/README.md

     this.on( 'click', this.toggle );
   },

+  // Efficient pure update
+  // This is the only place DOM manipulation happens
   update: function () {
+    // Set title and toggle "completed" class
-    this.find( '.title' ).ftext( this.data.title );
+    // DOM is only manipulated if data has changed since last update this.find( '.title' ).ftext( this.data.title );
     this.$el.classes( { completed: this.data.completed } );
   },

   toggle: function () {
-    this.data.completed = !this.data.completed;
+    // Change state and trigger a pure update this.data.completed = !this.data.completed;
     this.todo.update();
   }

 } );

+$( 'body' ).append( Todo.create() );
 ```

+## Motivation

+jQuery is a well-designed, proven tool but it lacks structure,
+which is why jQuery-based code often looks like spaghetti
+and developers easily turn to React, Angular and similar frameworks.
+Component thinking and pure updates&mdash;likely
+the most valued features of React&mdash;give
+structure and simplicity, and Nito implements these concepts
+with minimal effort:

-- Create reusable components with jQuery or Zepto
+- Define **reusable components** with jQuery or Zepto
-- Designed for pure updates, driven by minimal state
+- Designed for **pure updates** driven by minimal state
-- One simple factory, a few functions, <500 lines
+- One simple class factory, a few functions, <500 lines
-- Not a framework - never gets in the way
+- Not a framework&mdash;never gets in the way
 - Pairs well with [Bootstrap](http://getbootstrap.com)
+- Server-side batteries included

 ## Examples